w3f/polkadot-wiki/docs/learn/learn-guides-identity.md

 **Clearing:** Users can clear their identity information and have their deposit returned.
 Clearing an identity also clears all sub accounts and returns their deposits.

-**Killing:** It is is possible to kill an identity that deems erroneous.
+**Killing:** It is possible to kill an identity that deems erroneous.
 This results in a slash of the deposit.

 ## Setting Sub-Identities